-ROMAN NERUDA Institue of Computer Science Academy of Sciences of the Czech Republic P.O.
-Box 5, 18207 Prague, Czech Republic tel: (4202) 6605 3750, fax:(4202) 858 5789
+Roman Neruda Institute of Computer Science Academy of Sciences of the Czech Republic P.O.Box 5, 18207 Prague, Czech Republic

 Abstract: A functional equivalence of feed-forward networks has been proposed to reduce the search space of learning algorithms.
-A novel genetic learning algorithm for RBF networks and perceptrons with one hidden layer that makes use of this theoretical property is proposed.
+The description of equivalence classes has been used to introduce a unique parametrization property and consequently the so-called canonical parameterizations as representatives of functional equivalence classes.
+A novel genetic learning algorithm for RBF networks and perceptrons with one hidden layer that operates only on these parameterizations has been proposed.
 Experimental results show that our procedure outperforms the standard genetic learning.
+An important extension of theoretical results demonstrates that our approach is also valid in the case of approximation.

-Key-Words: Feedforward neural networks, genetic learning algoritms.
+Key-Words: Search space, Feed-forward networks, Genetic algorithms.